UK railway signalling: Banner repeating signals

 Typically, banner repeaters were only capable of displaying whether their associated signal was "on" or "off", without the ability to reveal any further information as to the type of proceed aspect that their associated signal was displaying.
 LED technology in newer installations have enabled the creation of the three-aspect banner repeater, which enables the banner repeater to indicate that the associated signal is displaying a green aspect by using a green surround.

 If two or more banner repeaters are placed together, this allows for the repetition of routing indications.
 Only one banner repeater in such a set will display an off indication for the appropriate route, while a danger signal is repeated by setting all repeaters in such a set to on.

+Co-acting signals

+If a particular main signal is difficult for a train driver to see while they are at the signal, then a co-acting signal, which shows the same aspect as the main signal, will be placed near the main signal at a location, usually ground-mounted, and viewing angle that is much easier for the train driver to see.
+Train drivers must use their route knowledge to determine where co-acting signals can be found.

 Obsolete signals

 Purple lights

 Used in particular circumstances such as wrong-road or goods lines.

 Three-position semaphore signals

-From 1914, a small number of British installations used motor-operated three-position semaphore signals of North American origin.
+From 1914, a small number of British installations, notably, the Great Western and the South Eastern and Chatham, used motor-operated three-position semaphore signals of North American origin.
 These worked in the upper quadrant to distinguish them from the two-position lower quadrant semaphores that were standard at the time of their introduction.
 When the arm was inclined upwards at 45°, the meaning was "caution" and the arm in the vertical position meant "clear".
 Thus, three indications could be conveyed with just one arm and without the need for a distant arm on the same post.
+In 1924, a committee from the Institution of Railway Signal Engineers discouraged the three-position signal, however installed examples did last into late 1960s, operating in the three-position manner.